Protestant work ethic: Historicity

-French historian Fernand Braudel wrote that "all historians" opposed the "tenuous theory" of Protestant ethic, despite not being able to entirely quash the theory "once and for all".
+French historian Fernand Braudel wrote that "all historians" opposed the "tenuous theory" of the Protestant ethic, despite not being able to entirely quash the theory "once and for all".
 Braudel continues to remark that the "northern countries took over the place that earlier had been so long and brilliantly been occupied by the old capitalist centers of the Mediterranean.
 They invented nothing, either in technology or business management".

 Historian Laurence R. Iannaccone has written that "Ironically, the most noteworthy feature of the Protestant Ethic thesis is its absence of empirical support", citing the work of Swedish economic historian Kurt Samuelsson that "economic progress was uncorrelated with religion, or was temporally incompatible with Weber's thesis, or actually reversed the pattern claimed by Weber."

-German economists Sascha Becker and Ludger Wößmann have posited an alternate theory, claiming that the literacy gap between Protestants (as a result of the Reformation) and Catholics was sufficient explanation for the economic gaps, and that the "results hold when we exploit the initial concentric dispersion of the Reformation to use distance to Wittenberg as an instrument for Protestantism".
+German economists Sascha Becker and Ludger Wößmann have posited an alternate theory, claiming that the literacy gap between Protestants (as a result of the Reformation) and Catholics was a sufficient explanation for the economic gaps, and that the "results hold when we exploit the initial concentric dispersion of the Reformation to use distance to Wittenberg as an instrument for Protestantism".
 However, they also note that, between Luther (1500) and Prussia during the Franco-Prussian War (1870–71), the limited data available has meant that the period in question is regarded as a "black box" and that only "some cursory discussion and analysis" is possible.

+A recent study by Milan Zafirovski (2023) reviews earlier economic and sociological theories that linked Calvinism to the rise of capitalism, identifying several pre-Weberian precedents, both positive (William Petty, Montesquieu, Jean-Baptiste Say, Auguste Comte, Karl Marx, Henry Thomas Buckle, Émile de Laveleye, Matthew Arnold, Alfred Marshall and Weber's contemporaries) and negative, for the Protestant ethic thesis.